The ARIS Toolkit

 The ARIS Toolkit of today, is an evolution and expansion of the Broader Impacts Wizard that was initially created during earlier projects.

 In 2021, we launched a new version BI Wizard as part of the Center for Advancing Research Impact in Society (ARIS), with funding from the National Science Foundation under grants MCB-1408736 and OIA-1810732.
 Established in 2018, ARIS is housed at the University of Missouri-Columbia and is responsible for developing a collaborative network of broader impacts professionals across the United States.
 The revised version of the BI Wizard provides increased support on how to create effective partnerships, as well as additional guidance on how to design projects that support NSF's target outcomes.
 In addition, a new checklist and rubric were created to expand the support provided by BI Wizard.
-This collection of tools is now known as the ARIS BI Toolkit.

-The Toolkit Project Today
+The Toolkit Project

-The BI Wizard and ARIS BI Toolkit have been cited by several colleges and universities as a helpful tool for investigators seeking guidance when constructing a BI Statement for NSF proposals and framing BI projects.
+Over the years, the BI Wizard and ARIS BI Toolkit have been cited by several colleges and universities as a helpful tool for investigators seeking guidance when constructing a BI Statement for NSF proposals and framing BI projects.

 In 2021, we began a 3-year project to assess the impact and usefulness of the BI Wizard and Rubric with 10 partner universities and colleges.
 The project Implementation and Evaluation of the ARIS Broader Impacts Toolkit was funded by NSF under Grant No. OIA-2140950.
-Each partner university will pilot test the Toolkit and document how their institution uses the toolkit, as well as their own resources, to build BI/RI capacity, as part of a series of case studies published in a special issue of the Journal of Community Engagement and Scholarship.
-Through this effort, we hope to better understand the mechanisms needed to develop effective Broader Impacts (BI) statements across various institutions and projects.
-Ultimately, our goal is to learn how institutions support the development and facilitation of BI plans, and the tools they use to do so, especially during the proposal development phase.
+Each partner university pilot tested the Toolkit and documented how their institution used the toolkit, as well as their own resources, to build BI/RI capacity.
+Through this effort, we hoped to better understand the mechanisms needed to develop effective Broader Impacts (BI) statements across various institutions and projects.

 Lead Institutions 2021 Cohort 2022 Cohort